 2- Ride the Blue Mountains Explorer Bus

 This is a great way to visit the area without wasting any time trying to find specific locations and removes the headaches of finding your way around, parking and rushing against time in a place you’re unfamiliar with.

 The double-decker Explorer buses begin their rounds at Katoomba station leaving every 30 minutes.

-There is a new generation of entrepreneurs in the Blue Mountains who work hard to make visitors welcome and make sure they have the best experience possible.
+There is a new generation of entrepreneurs in the region who work hard to make visitors welcome and make sure they have the best experience possible.

-An example is Scenic World’s David Hammon who, aware of the importance of social media, says he wakes up every morning to check visitors’ comments on TripAdvisor.
+An example is David Hammon who, aware of the importance of social media, says he wakes up every morning to check visitors’ comments on TripAdvisor.